EliteMasterEric/awesome-lego-universe/mythrans-bible.md

 #### /playanimation <anim-name>

 This command triggers the player to play an animation with the given internal name.
-This can look somewhat buggy, since any player animation can be played, such as attacks that don't match your current gear, but isn't that part of the fun is it?
+This can look somewhat buggy, since any player animation can be played, such as attacks that don't match your current gear, but isn't that part of the fun of it?

 **TODO: Add a curated list of some fun animations.**